sstadick/cargo-bundle-licenses/README.md

 ## Common warnings and resolutions

 The most common cause of missing licenses seems to be workspaces that don't `include` forward their license files.
 Go to the repo for the workspace and copy the relevant files from there.

+A package license may receive a confidence warning stating that `cargo-bundle-licenses` is "unsure" or "semi" confident.
+This means that when the found license was compared to a template license it was found to have diverged in more than a few words.
+You should verify that the licence text is in fact correct in these cases.

 ## Include your THIRDPARTY file in your distribution